Latest Team Rankings

 "Everything about it is nice," Kafentzis said.
 "They have the old part, and then they have the new part built around it.
 I think there's like a real 'home' feeling to it, and everyone is welcoming -- all of the fans, the players and the coaches.
 No one was uptight."

 It was also a learning experience for Kafentzis, who said he didn't know much about Wisconsin's history before making the trip to Madison, other than their recent Rose Bowl trips.
-And being from a family where Kafentzis' father and several uncles had an opportunity to play in the NFL, Kafentzis said he was impressed with Wisconsin's recent streak of getting players to the next level.
+And coming from a family where Kafentzis' father and several uncles had an opportunity to play in the NFL, Kafentzis said he was impressed with Wisconsin's recent streak of getting players to the next level.

 "Now since I've been out here, you see the history on the wall.
 It's just crazy to think that J.J.
 Watt went to Wisconsin, and Russell Wilson," Kafentzis said.
 "There's a lot of successful people in the NFL who came out of Wisconsin.
 I didn't know much about them, so everything was new to me."